Last updated: May 5, 2026

 | Death of spouse | Certified death certificate, public record of death, or coroner’s certificate | Expected filing-status explanation and newer income estimate |

-| Work stoppage or work reduction | Signed employer statement, pay stubs, or documents showing business transfer | If other proof is not available, SSA-44 says your signed statement on the form may be accepted under penalty of perjury |
+| Work stoppage or work reduction | Signed employer statement, retirement letter, pay stubs, or documents showing business transfer | If other proof is not available, SSA may accept your signed statement under penalty of perjury |

 | Loss of income-producing property | Insurance adjuster’s statement of loss or a state or federal letter about the uncompensated loss | If due to fraud or theft, proof of conviction such as a court document |